 - Development of the European Marine Science Educators Association (EMSEA)

 Both Sea for Society and Sea Change held consultation workshops for stakeholders.
 In the more recent Sea Change project, the aim was to gain a deeper insight into the perceived barriers of stakeholders and solutions towards identifying the barriers to teaching teenagers (12-19 years of age) about the Ocean.
 The workshops were held in the following European countries: Sweden, Ireland, United Kingdom, Denmark, Belgium, Portugal, Greece and Spain.
-In Greece, Martha Papathanassiou produced the consultation material, the invitations and the facilitation of the workshop with education stakeholders.

 In the Sea for Society project, the Consultation phase of the project was based on the principles of participatory dialogue.
 The objective was to engage stakeholders, citizens and young people to discuss how to change their vision and relation to the seas in the frame of six themes linking marine environment to their everyday life: Human Health, Energy, Leisure and Tourism, Transport, A Place to Live and Food Supply.
 There were two strands to the Consultation: